Decorative neutral curve divider

 • Coaching moments embed into daily workflows rather than scheduled sessions

 Reps forget 70% of training content within a week without reinforcement.
 Lengthy training programs pull sellers out of the field.
-Just-in-time learning addresses knowledge gaps in context, improving retention and minimizing productivity loss.
+Just-in-time learning addresses knowledge gaps in context, improves retention, and minimizes productivity loss.

 Break existing training content into modular, searchable components.
-Implement systems that can surface learning content based on deal stage, customer industry, or competitive situation.
-Measure learning consumption alongside revenue outcomes to understand what training actually impacts performance.
+Set up systems that surface learning content based on deal stage, customer industry, or competitive situation.
+Measure learning consumption alongside revenue outcomes to understand what training actually improves performance.

-Enablement is evolving from an internal function (helping sellers) to an external one (shaping buyer experiences).
-The best enablement teams now design and orchestrate how buyers interact with the company throughout their journey.
+Enablement is evolving from an internal function — helping sellers — to an external one that shapes buyer experiences.
+The best enablement teams now design how buyers interact with the company throughout their journey.

 • Digital sales rooms provide personalized buyer portals with relevant content